Errol Flynn: Europe

-Flynn relocated his career to Europe.
-He made a swashbuckler in Italy, Crossed Swords (1954).
-This inspired him to produce a similar movie in that country, The Story of William Tell (1953), directed by Jack Cardiff with Flynn in the title role.
-The movie fell apart during production and ruined Flynn financially.
+Flynn relocated his career to Europe, starting with a swashbuckler in Italy, Crossed Swords (1954).
+This inspired him to produce a similar movie in that country, The Story of William Tell (1953), directed by Jack Cardiff with himself in the title role.
+The movie fell apart during production, was never finished, and ruined Flynn financially.
 Desperate for money, he accepted an offer from Herbert Wilcox to support Anna Neagle in a British musical, Lilacs in the Spring (1954).
 Also shot in Britain was The Dark Avenger (1955), for Allied Artists, in which Flynn played Edward, the Black Prince.
-Wilcox used him with Neagle again, in King's Rhapsody (1955), but it was not a success, ending plans for further Wilcox-Flynn collaborations.
-In 1956 he presented and sometimes performed in the television anthology series The Errol Flynn Theatre that was filmed in Britain.
+Wilcox used him with Neagle again in King's Rhapsody (1955), but it was not a success, ending plans for further Wilcox-Flynn collaborations.
+In 1956 he presented and sometimes performed in the British-filmed television anthology series The Errol Flynn Theatre.

-Hollywood comeback
+Return to Hollywood

-Flynn received an offer to make his first Hollywood film in five years: Istanbul (1957), for Universal.
-He made a thriller shot in Cuba, The Big Boodle (1957), then had his best role in a long time in the blockbuster The Sun Also Rises (1957) for producer Darryl F. Zanuck which made $3 million in the U.S. Flynn's performance in the latter was well received and led to a series of roles where he played drunks.
+Flynn received an offer to make his first Hollywood film in five years: Istanbul (1957), for Universal, which was not well received.
+He made a thriller shot in Cuba, The Big Boodle (1957), then had his best role in a long time in the blockbuster Ernest Hemingway adaptation The Sun Also Rises (1957) for producer Darryl F. Zanuck, which made $3 million in the U.S. Flynn's performance in the latter was well received and led to a series of roles where he played to type, assaying drunks.
 Warner Bros. cast him as John Barrymore in Too Much, Too Soon (1958), and Zanuck used him again in The Roots of Heaven which made $3 million (1958).
 He met with Stanley Kubrick to discuss a role in Lolita, but nothing came of it.

 Flynn went to Cuba in late 1958 to film the self-produced B film Cuban Rebel Girls, where he met Fidel Castro and was an enthusiastic supporter of the Cuban Revolution.
 He wrote a series of newspaper and magazine articles for the New York Journal American and other publications documenting his time in Cuba with Castro.
-Flynn was the only journalist who happened to be with Castro the night Batista fled the country and Castro learned of his victory in the revolution.
-Many of these pieces were lost until 2009, when they were rediscovered in a collection at the University of Texas at Austin's Dolph Briscoe Center for American History.
+Flynn was the only journalist who happened to be with Castro the night Batista fled the country, and Castro learned of his victory in the revolution.
+Many of these pieces were lost until 2009 when they were rediscovered in a collection at the University of Texas at Austin's Dolph Briscoe Center for American History.
 He appeared in a short titled Cuban Story: The Truth About Fidel Castro Revolution (1959), his last-known work.

 Personal life

 Lifestyle

-Flynn developed a reputation for womanising, hard drinking, chain smoking and, for a time in the 1940s, narcotics abuse.
-He was linked romantically with Lupe Vélez, Marlene Dietrich and Dolores del Río, among many others.
-Carole Lombard is said to have resisted his advances, but invited him to her extravagant parties.
+Flynn developed a reputation for his womanising, hard drinking, chain smoking and, for a time in the 1940s, narcotics abuse.
+He was addicted to alcohol, tobacco, drugs and sex.
+He was linked romantically with Lupe Vélez.
+Carole Lombard is said to have resisted his advances but invited him to her extravagant parties.
 He was a regular attendee of William Randolph Hearst's equally lavish affairs at Hearst Castle, though he was once asked to leave after becoming excessively intoxicated.